TALK TO SALES

 Your onboarding process is a chance to start things right.

-Recruiting your new hire
+Recruit your new hire

 Onboarding begins with your hiring process.
-You need to ensure your hiring and interview processes are straightforward and effective at letting applicants know what the position entails, what benefits you’ll provide, and what working at your organization is like.
+You need to ensure your hiring and interview processes are straightforward and effective at letting prospective employees know what the position entails, what benefits you'll provide, and what working at your organization is like.
 That way, you can attract the right candidates for the job.

 Potential employees should have a basic idea of your mission, vision, values, and organizational culture before they start.